x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 error rate when H=.5, .25, and .10.
-4. RK4 is most accurate; again, through comparison of all integration methods and the exact solution, we can see that RK4 is most accurate by the graphs below; the reason for this is that we're taking four approximations to the slope, and more approximations result in more accuracy.
+4. RK4 is most accurate; again, through comparison of all integration methods and the exact solution, we can see that RK4 is most accurate by the graphs above; the reason for this is that we're taking four approximations to the slope, and more approximations result in more accuracy.
 ~~~